Jack Suwinski Preview, Player Props: Pirates vs. Cubs

 Cubs Pitching Rankings

-- The 8.4 strikeouts per nine innings put together by the Cubs pitching staff ranks 22nd in MLB.
+- The 8.4 strikeouts per nine innings compiled by the Cubs pitching staff ranks 22nd in the league.

-- The Cubs' 4.23 team ERA ranks 16th across all league pitching staffs.
+- The Cubs have a 4.25 team ERA that ranks 17th across all MLB pitching staffs.

-- Cubs pitchers combine to allow 142 home runs (1.1 per game), the eighth-fewest in baseball.
+- Cubs pitchers combine to give up the ninth-fewest home runs in baseball (143 total, 1.1 per game).

-- Assad gets the start for the Cubs, his sixth of the season.
-He is 2-2 with a 3.12 ERA and 53 strikeouts in 72 2/3 innings pitched.
+- Assad (2-2) takes the mound for the Cubs in his sixth start of the season.
+He has a 3.12 ERA in 72 2/3 innings pitched, with 53 strikeouts.

-- The righty's most recent appearance came on Monday against the Detroit Tigers, when he tossed 5 1/3 innings, surrendering two earned runs while allowing five hits.
+- In his last outing on Monday against the Detroit Tigers, the righty went 5 1/3 innings, giving up two earned runs while surrendering five hits.

 - The 26-year-old has amassed an ERA of 3.12, with 6.6 strikeouts per nine innings, in 23 games this season.
 Opponents have a .228 batting average against him.